PedroS-Studies/Holigays_funding/TESTING.md

 ### Known bugs

 The JavaScript validation code for the "submit button" on 404 page doesn't send the form data to EmailJS as expected.
 This might however be due to the lack of backend verifcation of the reCAPTCHA code, which would need a backend.
 Since the requirements for the current project don't require a functioning POST method for the fieldset elements, it might be love's labour lost trying to fix this issue without having all the resources and remedies at hand.

+The mandatory changes for version 0.2.1 caused instability in the "buy me a coffee" widget page, in the iframe on support.html due to the variation of the main font in the body tag.
+The bug has been fixed, but for the overall stability of the site, the author is considering resetting the original code after the grading.

 ## Ongoing testing